redphx/kobo-tweaks/README.md

 │  ├─ settings.ini
 </pre>

-### Uninstallation
+### 🗑️ Uninstallation
-To uninstall Kobo Tweaks, delete the `DELETE_TO_UNINSTALL.txt` file and reboot the device.
-The file also contains the currently installed Kobo Tweaks version.
+To uninstall **Kobo Tweaks**, delete the `DELETE_TO_UNINSTALL.txt` file and restart the device.
+The file also contains the currently installed **Kobo Tweaks** version.
 Please include that information when reporting a bug.

 ## 💃 3.
 Customization

-Settings can be customized by editing the `.adds/tweaks/settings.ini` file.
+Settings can be customized by editing the `.adds/tweaks/settings.ini` file on your Kobo eReader.

 ### [Reading]
 > Applies after reopening the book